JOIN

 “I like all of it, it’s good exercise.
 And fun,” Victor added.

-Bergman, who grew up outside of Boston, said she is glad to be a part of that history and culture.
+Bergmann, who grew up outside of Boston, said she is glad to be a part of that history and culture.
 In 2002, she saw capoeira for the first time while studying abroad in Bolivia, and coming across Brazilian performers.
 After moving to New Haven in 2003, she studied the art form under Silva, who taught in the state for over 30 years and ran the studio CT Capoeira & Dance.

 In addition to Silva, she owes her craft to Brazilian artists who came through Connecticut to teach.
-Bergman was given the Capoeira nickname “Fominha”, meaning, “hungry,” because of her enthusiasm to learn and throw herself into the form.
+Bergmann was given the Capoeira nickname “Fominha”, meaning, “hungry,” because of her enthusiasm to learn and throw herself into the form.

 “We come in standing on the shoulders of a long history of capoeira New Haven,” she said.